acm-asu/club-website/public/markdown/mentorship.md

 ### End-of-program Project
 - Assign projects for mentees to work on with their mentors
 - Project options:
-  1. Build an app (SoDA or CodeDevils project)
+  1. Build an app (ACM at ASU or CodeDevils project)
-  2. Create a portfolio website (SoDA)
+  2. Create a portfolio website (ACM at ASU)
   3. AI-related project
   4. Free choice